wavefrontHQ/docs/pages/doc/alerts.md

 ### Viewing Alert Firing

-The Firings column shows how many times an alert fired in the last day, week, and month.
+The Firings column shows how many times an alert changed into a firing state from non-firing in the last day, week, and month.

 {% include shared/searching.html entity="Alerts" entities="alerts" %}